December 23, 2022

 What is protein, and why do dogs need it?

 Protein is one of three macronutrients (meaning nutrients the body requires in large amounts), along with fat and carbohydrates, which make up pet foods.
 Proteins are made of building blocks called amino acids, which are important for many key functions in the body, including healthy muscle development and recovery.
 Amino acids from protein are essential for healthy muscles – no other nutrient can do this task!
-Meat ingredients are one of the main sources of this important nutrient, and also play an important role in contributing to the flavour and texture of your dog’s meal.
+Meat ingredients are one of the main sources of this important nutrient, and also play an important role in contributing to the flavor and texture of your dog’s meal.

 In total, dogs require 22 amino acids.
 12 of these amino acids are called non-essential, meaning the body can make them using other nutrients.
 The remaining 10 are called essential amino acids because dogs must receive them through their diet.